 * @throws SAXException If a SAX error occurs during parsing.

-* @throws NullPointerException if schema
+* @throws NullPointerException if schema is null.

 */